 Applications to the job posting will provide a window into an otherwise unobserved first stage of letter of recommendation use; we will observe who actually applies for the job and chooses to submit a letter of recommendation.
 A treatment-control difference in application rates would provide an estimate of a "supply response" (i.e., the letters of recommendation induce increased job-seeking, either from increased self-efficacy and motivation or from improved beliefs about the probability of being hired).
+We will also test for differences in the proportion of youth who check the box to apply to a more selective job for higher pay as a way to measure these factors.
 A null result would be of interest as well: If there is not a substantial supply response, it would suggest any employment changes are due to a "demand response" (i.e., employers changing their hiring behavior because of the letter).